vcheruk2/pet-clinic/README.md

 6. Clone the repository and import it to IntelliJ

-7. Run the Recipe Spring Application through IntelliJ.
+7. Run the Pet Clinic Spring Application through IntelliJ.